geoffreyrwamakuba-rgb/Cleaning-Transaction-Data-in-SQL/README.md

-# Cleaning Open Banking Transaction Data-in-SQL
+# Cleaning Open Banking Transaction Data in SQL
 # Executive Summary

 - Financial transaction data is essential for analytics, reporting, and insight generation — but raw data is often messy, inconsistent, or incomplete.